Nothing can make or break your gaming experience quite like the PC itself.

 As a laptop that is built for the hard-core gamer, the MSI GS73VR Stealth Pro does not disappoint.
 The first thing that stands out is the amazing sleek design that MSI has come up with for this laptop.
 It’s something that looks and performs like a beast, an avid gamers dream.
 The NVidia 1060 delivers some amazing performance.

 Click for Full Review

 We found that you can play just about any game available in the market today.
 Games like Fallout 4, Street Fighter 5, and the Witcher III, etc.

 Unlike, the Alienware the light weight of this laptop makes it highly portable.
-It will fit quite comfortably into most bags designed for 17-inch laptops, unlike other 17inch Alienware’ which have been designed to spend most of its time on the desk.
+It will fit quite comfortably into most bags designed for 17-inch laptops, unlike other 17inch Alienware’ which has been designed to spend most of its time on the desk.

 The Nahimic 2 Virtual Surround Sound tech is an exciting addition, the promises a super immersive gaming experience.

 The MSI adopts a solid state drive and hard drive combo offering plenty of storage to download and store hundreds of games, with ease.

 Stealth Pros over the years are known for its fantastic cooling capabilities, which allow you to game for hours on end without affecting performance.
 Well, this laptop has great cooling too!
 The only issues are that the fans can get a bit louder than other models.
 The SteelSeries keyboard, 16GB of super-fast DDR4 RAM and anti-ghosting keys make for a fully loaded laptop that gets your ready for any e-sports experience.

 The 512GB SSD can reach read speeds above 2000 MB/s which is higher than most common SSDs found in the market.
 The laptop boots up in an instant thanks to this.

 With VR taking center stage in the tech arena, this VR ready laptop can be a great investment for any gamer in the long-term.
-MSI also have a great reputation when it comes to handling Warranty repairs, so you can be confident of a positive experience.
+MSI also has a great reputation when it comes to handling Warranty repairs, so you can be confident of a positive experience.